Best Zepbound Providers That Accept Insurance in 2026

 |---|---|

-| LillyDirect self-pay vial or KwikPen (2.5 mg) | $299/month |
+| LillyDirect Self Pay vial or KwikPen (2.5 mg, starter dose) | $299/month |

-| LillyDirect self-pay vial or KwikPen (5 mg) | $399/month |
+| LillyDirect Self Pay (5 mg) | $399/month |

-| TrumpRx.gov (launched Feb 2026) | ~$346/month |
+| TrumpRx.gov (launched February 2026) | ~$346/month |

-| Single-dose pen retail list price | ~$1,086/month |
+| Zepbound single-dose pen — retail list price | ~$1,086/month |

-Zepbound pen vs. vial vs. KwikPen: what insurance actually covers
+Zepbound pen vs. vial vs. KwikPen — what insurance actually covers

-| Format | Insurance eligible? | Savings Card? | Medicare Bridge? | LillyDirect price |
+| Format | Insurance eligible? | Savings Card? | Medicare Bridge? | LillyDirect Self Pay |

 |---|---|---|---|---|